edgarschnfld/CADA-VAE-PyTorch/README.md

 }
 ```
 ### Contact
-For questions or help, feel welcome to write an email to edgarschoenfeld@live.de
+For questions or help, feel welcome to write an email to edgar.schoenfeld@bosch.com